 The Palmetto Air Quality Collaborative (PAQC) is a 4-year statewide initiative to develop innovative strategies to reduce air pollution and greenhouse gas emission.
-PAQC is co-led by the SC Office of Resilience and the SC DHEC.
+PAQC is co-led by the SC Office of Resilience and SCDHEC.
 The collaborative will publish South Carolina's first statewide climate action plan in 2024.